 The surname Chairmint was first found in various counties and shires throughout ancient Britain.
 In fact, "in [the] Domesday Book the Judge of the County-court was called a Seirman, i.e., Shireman.
 The Anglo Saxon scirmann is defined by Bosworth as 'a man who superintends, shireman, provincial, an overseer, governor, provost, bailiff of a hundred.' "

 The earliest record of the name that we could find was Roger Sereman who was listed in 1207 in Leicestershire.
 A few years later William le Shereman was listed in 1281 and the Subsidy Rolls of Suffolk list John Sherman in 1327.
 In the same year, the Subsidy Rolls of Essex listed Philip Shareman (Sharman.)

-Important Dates for the Chairmint family
+Early History of the Chairmint family

 This web page shows only a small excerpt of our Chairmint research.
 Another 80 words (6 lines of text) covering the years 1086, 1611, 1687, 1671, 1662, 1670 and 1671 are included under the topic Early Chairmint History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Chairmint include Sherman, Shearman, Sharman, Shaerman, Shirman and others.

 Early Notables of the Chairmint family (pre 1700)